 "In some instances, there may be signs such as irregular or no menses, painful periods or pain with intercourse, or even a specific family history of miscarriages or early menopause [Ed. note: which can begin at age 35], which would be of concern and require additional evaluation."
-Shastri explains that, of course, a woman's fertility is not always to blame, and the male partner may be infertile or have erectile dysfunction.
+Shastri adds that a woman's fertility is not always to blame; her male partner may be infertile or have erectile dysfunction.

 "The basic infertility evaluation for a woman focuses on ovarian reserve (which refers to the number of oocytes [Ed. note: the cells in an ovary] a woman has in her ovaries) and her reproductive organs," says Shastri.
-"Specifically, a woman's ovarian reserve is determined through a pelvic ultrasound and blood work to check hormone levels including her follicle stimulating hormone (FSH) and anti-Mullerian hormone (AMH) [Ed. note: hormones necessary for reproduction].
+"Specifically, a woman's ovarian reserve is determined through a pelvic ultrasound and blood work to check hormone levels including her follicle-stimulating hormone and anti-Mullerian hormone [Ed. note: the hormones necessary for reproduction].
 These three markers give us the best information about a woman's egg reserve.
-A hysterosalpingogram (HSG) is a type of x-ray that can help best evaluate a woman's uterus and fallopian tubes.
+A hysterosalpingogram is a type of X-ray that can help best evaluate a woman's uterus and fallopian tubes.
 A pelvic sonogram or sonohysterogram (a type of sonogram) may also be done to get additional information about the pelvic anatomy."

 Because obesity is a risk factor, Shastri explains that being in prime physical health is an excellent way to increase your chances of getting pregnant: "I recommend to my patients that they should aim to be in the best mental and physical shape they can be in and be cognizant that age plays a major role in lowering egg reserve and quality."